 Scarecrow, MW Bewick

-Scarecrow is published on 17 March.
 The book is a limited edition of 94 copies, signed and numbered.
-Pre-orders can be placed now and will also include a limited edition, hand-stamped poem and a postcard.
+The package includes a limited edition, hand-stamped poem and a postcard.

 This debut collection of poems from MW Bewick transfigures contemporary landscapes of the city and the countryside in an unsettling flux of fractured narrative time and atomised human agency.
 Here, a panorama of gleaming towers and blood-red cranes mirrors another of overgrown flora and shorelines collapsing into the sea.
 At the book’s heart is the figure of the scarecrow – a monad, feet cemented, ragged legs flailing, unable – or unwilling – to act as the world rushes by.
 At turns wistful, angry, and touched with remorse, this inventive and thought-provoking volume brings together registers of folk, baroque and the surreal to confront a 21st-century sense of existential crisis.

 MW Bewick is a writer of poetry and fiction.
 He works, and is widely published, as a journalist.
 He lives in Wivenhoe, Essex.
-See more at mwbewick.commwbewick.com
+See more at mwbewick.com